-- Create Spring boot project from scratch
+- Create a Spring boot project from scratch.

-- Create one sample application, this could be any application, but for simplicity we will expose one simplest REST Api and deploy that in AWS EC2.
+- Create one sample application, this could be any application, but for simplicity, we will expose one simplest REST Api and deploy that in AWS EC2.

-- Test the application in local
+- Test the application locally.

-- Develop the required configuration components for AWS
+- Develop the required configuration components for AWS.

-- Deploy and test the application from AWS deployed URL
+- Deploy and test the application from AWS deployed URL.

 Few Key Terminologies